 While I don’t think toners/essences are a must have, this step has personally made a huge difference in my own routine.
 Brighter, plumper, softer skin is what I’ve noticed after I added a dedicated hydration step.
 And the best part is these products are usually inexpensive!

-Products I’ve seen great results with include the Maycoop Raw Sauce* (a toner/essence hybrid), Laneige Cream Skin Refiner (milky toner), Aromatica Reviving Rose Infusion Treatment Toner (another milky toner but pink!) and Filorga Hydra-Hal (serum).
+Products I’ve seen great results with include the Maycoop Raw Sauce* (a toner/essence hybrid), Laneige Cream Skin Refiner (milky toner), and Aromatica Reviving Rose Infusion Treatment Toner (another milky toner but pink!).

 Step 2-b: Eye Care